hartnetl/the-sealiest-game-you-will-play-today/README.md

 - When the new index.html and intro.js files were created, the scores wouldn't display on the home screen.
 NaN displayed for first time users.
 Function had to be rewritten to include if statement to check if localStorage had score values, and if not they should be set to 0.
 - When first deployed on the Slack peer review channel the game wasn't playable - a 404 error showed.
 This turned out to be an issue with my location for the 'action' in my Play button on the home page.
 - During development the HTML + CSS reset a few steps back, so I lost data.
 I later learned later I was on a separate branch that was closed which caused conflicts when trying to merge.
 A lesson to keep my workspaces more organised.
+- When playing the game an error message pops up in the console: "Unchecked runtime.lastError: The message port closed before a response was received.".
+I did some research and learned this was caused by Chrome extensions, and when played in ingonito mode, these errors do not appear.

 ## Still existing